 Moussaka: three ways

 Here’s a one-minute video showing you how I put this together.
-Sorry, I’m no food videographer and I did this in a rush between seeing clients, but hopefully you get the gist.
-It isn’t a complicated recipe, but it is time consuming as there are three stages to it: roasting the aubergines, making the tomato sauce and thirdly, making the béchamel sauce.
+Sorry, I’m no food videographer, and I did this in a rush between seeing clients, but hopefully, you get the gist.
+It isn’t a complicated recipe, but it is time-consuming as there are three stages to it: roasting the aubergines, making the tomato sauce and, thirdly, making the béchamel sauce.
+You can cheat and buy the cheese sauce ready-made.

 LINK TO VIDEO: https://www.instagram.com/reel/Cki_upas3pn/?utm_source=ig_web_copy_link

-I have made this Moussaka three ways: for the carnivores in my family; as vegetarian dish and as a vegan dish for friends and family.
-Personally, I love vegetarian food and once both my children leave home, I will give up eating meat.
-We have definitely reduced the amount of meat we eat, which is good for us all.
-I love this hearty, protein and nutrient packed dish that’s very easy to adapt in three ways.
+I have made this Moussaka three ways: for the carnivores in my family with minced lamb, as a vegetarian dish with lentils (instead of minced meat) and as a vegan dish for friends and family (without dairy).
+I love the vegetarian version, and once my children leave home, I will give up eating meat.
+We have definitely reduced the amount of red meat we eat, which is good for us all.
+I love this hearty, protein and nutrient-packed dish that’s easy to adapt in three ways.

 I followed, more or less, May Simpkin’s brilliant recipe: https://maysimpkin.com/vegetarian-moussaka/

-Do check out May’s website, she’s a brilliant nutritionist and I had the pleasure of eating this delicious dish which she cooked for her guests at her yoga retreat in October.
+Check out May’s website, she’s a brilliant nutritionist, and I enjoyed eating this delicious dish she cooked for her guests at her yoga retreat in October 2022.
 May also has an informative Instagram feed: https://www.instagram.com/maysimpkinnutrition/

-I made this moussaka with mince beef and double the ingredients.
-I like to make bigger quantities to serve up as leftovers, as a busy mum working full-time, I don’t have time to cook meals daily.
+I made this Moussaka with minced lamb and doubled the ingredients.
+I like more considerable more considerable quantities to serve as leftovers; as a full-time working mum, I don’t have time to cook meals daily.

 It will keep in the fridge for 4-5 days (even longer), so you don’t have to eat it all up the next day.
 You can also keep one batch to eat and another for the freezer.